daiahnadine/sample-calculator/README.md

 # sample-calculator
-This is a sample calculator project where I used python, html, and css.
+This is a sample calculator project where I used python, javascript, html, and css.